8-Bit-Wonder/moodle-custom/README.md

-# moodle-mod-quiz-custom-
+# moodle-custom
-A repository contains customized code that either exploits moodle quiz or twists quiz behavior
+A repository contains customized code that either exploits or twists Moodle behavior